okogosov/PPL/README.md

 TestGetContents.zip
    GetContents - to get string between start & end characters in string, contained quotes.
 This function used in preprocessor PPL

+What's new in version 1.0.24
+   -added using Math-functions to preprocessor PPL, see in details in Tutorial -improved error diagnoctic and fixed bugs

 For help and any kind of proposals send email to developer:
   Oscar Kogosov, ok21@hotmail.com